camertron/range-set/README.md

 set.to_a  # [1..3, 6..8, 11..11, 14..14, 17..19]
 ```

-The `to_a` method takes a boolean argument determines whether or not to turn isolated elements into zero-length ranges or leave them as single elements:
+The `to_a` method takes a boolean argument that determines whether or not to turn isolated elements into zero-length ranges or leave them as single elements:

 ```ruby
 set = RangeSet.from_array([1, 2, 3, 6, 7, 8, 11, 14, 17, 18, 19])